JQFAQ/Carousel/README.md

 =======
 Carousel widgets support some default options with some default values to customize our widgets.
 A list of all the available options and there default value

-Previous:null-What is the name of the previous button?
+Previous:   null-  What is the name of the previous button?
-Next:null- What is the name of the next button?
+Next:       null-  What is the name of the next button?
-Speed:200- Set the speed of the slider to scroll.
+Speed:      200-   Set the speed of the slider to scroll.
-Mousewheel:false- Whether slider needs mousewheel or not?
+Mousewheel: false- Whether slider needs mousewheel or not?
-Auto:false- Is slider is going work automatically or not?
+Auto:       false- Is slider is going work automatically or not?

 PC, Touch & Mobile Devices Support
 =================================